MITLibraries/guides/touchstone_saml.md

 a test IdP and instantly see the results and error logs (you will have error logs).

+If testshib is not working (which happens sometimes), [OneLogin has good instructions](https://developers.onelogin.com/saml/python) for setting up a test IDP that you can use to ensure your app functions as a SAML SP before attempting to register/configure it with MIT Touchstone.

 If you [12 factor your app](https://12factor.net), changing from the testshib IdP to the MIT Touchstone IdP later will be simple.

-However, you need to be able to redirect back to your application from testshib for authentication to succeed.
+However, you need to be able to redirect back to your application from testshib or OneLogin's test IDP for authentication to succeed.
 I found `ngrok` to be super helpful for that.

 ##### ngrok